elena19m/cloud-courses/website/docs/security/kubernetes.md

 Even if containers represent isolated environments, we may need a broader isolation, for security purposes.

-For examples, we may want to separate the applications of different customers, or development and production environment.
+For examples, we may want to separate the applications of different customers, or development and production environments.

 In Kubernetes, this is achieved using **namespaces**.